guyllaumedemers/UE-AVVM/README.md

 #### Cheats

-To iterate quicker on the development process and prove fatures from the system, I added cheats through **GameFeatureActions**.
+To iterate quicker on the development process and validate system features, I added cheats through **GameFeatureActions**.
 See **UAVVMCheatExtension** for more information!
 Additionally, to test the various notification channels, make sure to properly inject channel tags that follow the plugin define nomenclature. i.e : **ModuleName.ChannelName.PresenterClass.GameplayEventType**.

 Note : Cheats are really how this system will be tested and build upon.
 Resources to implement proper **Backend** behaviour are not available, and implementing one is out-of-scope for this project.
 To test any **Backend** request, simply have your **Actor** type implement the **AVVMOnlineInterface** and extend on the exposed virtual calls.